illumine/articles/Web-Business-Site-Construction-A-Z/Web-Business-Site-Construction-A-Z.md

 ### Creating the Web Mail

 Go to the Plesk panel and create a mail account for Word Press administrator.
 This is NOT your employee account nor has to do anything with your company business.
 This is where the front-end Wordpress reports problems.
-Create the following:
+Create and store in your safe the following:

-Wordpress Admin mail account:  wpadmin@myDOMAIN.com
+**Wordpress Admin mail account:  wpadmin@myDOMAIN.com**

-Wordpress Admin password:  passwd
+**Wordpress Admin password:  passwd**

 ### Creating the Web Server Certificates

 Go to the Plesk and create an SSL certificate for your domain.
 For that reason, you may need a third party signed certificate, for example your domain’s certificate might be signed from VeriSIGN.
-When this step is completed, you need to have the following things:
+When this step is completed, you need to store in your safe the following things:

-RSA ID: private key file
+**RSA ID: private key file**

-RSA Certificate Sign Request file (.CSR file)
+**RSA Certificate Sign Request file (.CSR file)**

-Account username for certificate signing authority: login
+**Account username for certificate signing authority: login**

-Account password for certificate signing authority: pass
+**Account password for certificate signing authority: pass**

-Signed Certificate file (.CRT file)
+**Signed Certificate file (.CRT file)**

-Certificate user/password if there is one.
-This is your server’s validity!
+**Certificate user/password if there is one.
+This is your server’s validity!**

 The certificate can be tested for password with openSSL tools.